akarnokd/async-enumerable-dotnet/README.md

 ## Available sources

+- `Amb` - Relay items of the source that responds first, disposing the others
 - `Create` - generate values via async push
 - `Concat` - concatenate multiple async sequences
 - `Defer` - defer the creation of the actual `IAsyncEnumerable`